 Temporal dynamics in soil health refer to changes in soil properties over time due to natural processes and anthropogenic influences, particularly those exacerbated by climate variability.
 Monitoring these dynamics is crucial for early detection of soil degradation, guiding land management practices, and assessing the impact of climate change on soil systems.
 Hyperspectral remote sensing (HRS), with its high spectral resolution and capacity for continuous monitoring, offers a powerful tool to detect these temporal changes with unprecedented accuracy.

-One of the primary advantages of HRS is its ability to capture multi-temporal data, allowing for the assessment of how soil characteristics evolve under stress conditions such as drought, flooding, or temperature extremes.
+One of the primary advantages of HRS is its ability to capture multi-temporal data, allowingassessment of how soil characteristics evolve under stress conditions such as drought, flooding, or temperature extremes.
 For instance, repeated hyperspectral observations can identify declining trends in soil organic carbon or increasing salinity levels over cropping seasons or years.
 This capability is particularly valuable in arid and semi-arid regions, where soils are highly sensitive to climatic perturbations.

-Temporal change detection techniques using hyperspectral data involve the comparison of spectral signatures over multiple time points.
+Temporal change detection techniques using hyperspectral data involve comparingspectral signatures over multiple time points.
 These methods range from simple image differencing to more complex multivariate statistical approaches such as principal component analysis (PCA), change vector analysis (CVA), and time-series modeling using machine learning algorithms.
 Such techniques can highlight both abrupt changes—such as soil disturbance from tillage or erosion—and gradual trends like nutrient depletion or organic matter loss.

 Moreover, temporal analysis enables the differentiation between seasonal variability and long-term degradation trends.
 For example, moisture-related spectral changes might be seasonal, corresponding to rainfall patterns, while a consistent decline in specific spectral bands over multiple seasons could indicate permanent soil degradation.
 This distinction is crucial for designing adaptive land management strategies.